 Eligibility: To apply, candidates must meet the following criteria:

-- Earned an advanced degree from any university by the start date of their appointment (no later than September 1, 2022).
+- Earned an advanced degree from any university by the start date of their appointment.

 - Have the ability to work in the US.
 US citizens, US permanent residents (green card holders) and non-immigrants with unrestricted employment authorization (visa holders) are eligible to apply.